dongguanting/Noise-Slot-Filling-LLM/README.md

-# A Unified Robustness Evaluation Framework for Noisy Slot Filling Task
+# Revisit Input Perturbation Problems for LLMs: A Unified Robustness Evaluation Framework for Noisy Slot Filling Task

 ## Overview

 This is the repository for our work **Noise-LLM**, which is recieved by **NLPCC 2023 Oral Presentation**.

-Noise-LLM assess how well various robustness methods of LLMs perform in real-world noisy scenarios

 <div align="center"><img src="./nlpcc-main.png" height="23%" width="100%" /></div>

 ## Brief introduction
+Noise-LLM assess how well various robustness methods of LLMs perform in real-world noisy scenarios.

 With the increasing capabilities of large language models (LLMs), these high-performance models have achieved state-of-the-art results on a wide range of natural language processing (NLP) tasks.
 However, the models' performance on commonly-used benchmark datasets often fails to accurately reflect their reliability and robustness when applied to real-world noisy data.